jrhazlett/pretty_printer_for_humans/README.md

 Even when reaching the 'leaf' values in a given tree, the routing functions still push to the stack, rather than directly to output.
-This is intentional, because it allows all output and formatting code to be consolidated within the actual pformatSync() function, rather than being distributed across multiple modules.
+This is intentional, because it allows all output and formatting code to be consolidated within the actual `pformat()` function, rather than being distributed across multiple modules.

 ## Notes for modifying code